burakayy7/blog/_posts/2024-07-14-arduino-hello-world.md

   Serial.println("Starting program...");
 }
 ```
 This program doesn't loop, and it runs once, at the beginning of the program.
-However, the main() function will loop indefinetly until the Arduino looses power:
+However, the main() function will loop indefinitely until the Arduino looses power:

 ```cpp
 void main() {